By Eric Vandenbroeck and co-workers

 entire preliminary process for making the Reverted Elixir in Nine Cycles should

-month.
-The Nine Elixirs and three other early texts give a list of auspicious
+The Nine Elixirs and three other early texts give a list of auspicious and

-and inauspicious days to begin the compounding; despite variants in the
+inauspicious days to begin the compounding; despite variants in the indication

-indication of inauspicious days among them, the common origin of the passage
+of inauspicious days among them, the common origin of the passage is apparent.

-is apparent.
-Among the days indicated as unfavorable are those of Establishment
+Among the days indicated as unfavorable are those of Establishment (jian), of

-fifth of the fifth month and the seventh of the seventh month, followed by the
+days are the fifth of the fifth month and the seventh of the seventh month,

-days of Opening (kai) and of Removal (Chu).
-The compounding can also begin in
+followed by the days of Opening (kai) and of Removal (Chu).
+The compounding can

-the days whose cyclical signs are in a relationship of "ruler and
+also begin in the days whose cyclical signs are in a relationship of

-assistant" and do not "subdue" each other; moreover, the sky
+"ruler and assistant" and do not "subdue" each other;

 Now the fire may